Glioblastoma Multiforme: Advancements in the Treatment Paradigm of the Malignant Condition

 The Era of Personalized Cancer Vaccines

 Vaccines engender a beacon of hope amidst the washout of various drug prospects in achieving clinical endpoints in this tough-to-treat indication.
-Few companies have established data to prove that vaccines targeted against tumour-specific mutations might be a successful way to leverage the immune system against cancer and that even tumors in the brain might be treatable.
-VBL Therapeutics’s VBI-1901, Aivita Biomedical’s AV-GBM-1 and Immunomic Therapeutics’s and Lineage Cell Therapeutics’s pp65 DC Vaccine are few active companies and their drug candidates.
+Few companies have established data to prove that vaccines targeted against tumor-specific mutations might be a successful way to leverage the immune system against cancer and that even tumors in the brain might be treatable.
+It is interesting to note that the emerging market of glioblastoma includes innovative gene therapy.
+This is accompanied by several promising vaccine and immunotherapy candidates, including VBI-1901, AV-GBM-1, and ITI-1000 (pp65 DC Vaccine), as well as Tasadenoturev (DNX-2401) developed by VBI Vaccines, Aivita Biomedical, Immunomic Therapeutics, and DNAtrix, respectively.

 During the recent American Association for Cancer Research (AACR) in April 2021, Immunomic Therapeutics announced its worldwide license and development collaboration agreement with Lineage Cell Therapeutics on the clinical development of a novel VAC product candidate for GBM.
 Previously the company had published Phase II results of ITI-1000 (pp65 DC vaccine) and remains quite optimistic about its CMV-Specific Dendritic Cell Vaccines.
 Its optimism is based on its approach of harnessing the body’s immune system to recognize, attack and destroy tumor cells that express CMV, over-expressed in GBM.